WestJEM Submission Guidelines

 Figures/Tables/Videos

-• For the ease of peer-review, all figures/tables/videos are to be referenced within text of manuscript in the order that they appear, and all figures/tables are presented at the point of which they are referenced in the text (as opposed at the end of the manuscript)
+• For the ease of peer-review, all figures/tables/videos MUST be referenced within text of manuscript in the order that they appear, and all figures/tables are presented at the point of which they are referenced in the text (as opposed at the end of the manuscript).
+Do NOT only upload figures and tables as separate documents, or include them at the end of the paper submission.
+Include them WITHIN the parent paper as well, for ease of peer review.

-• Must include original file used to create graphs/figures (e.g. excel, word, etc.).
-Videos should be uploaded separately as Supplemental Files
+• In addition, DO ALSO include EACH original file used to create graphs/figures (e.g. excel, word, etc.) in a separate uploaded Supplemental File.
+Videos should be uploaded separately as Supplemental Files as well.

 • Remove any titles and/or bold fonts in graphs/figures